Orb-H/lights-out/docs/index.md

-# Describing Greedy Solution of Lights Out Puzzle Using Linear Algebra
+# Analysis of Greedy Solution of Lights Out Puzzle Using Linear Algebra

 <script>
 MathJax = {